ziplineeci/ziplinee-helm-charts/README.md

 ```shell
 helm list -n ziplineeci
 ```
-This command lists all Helm releases in the ziplineeci namespace, allowing you to verify the status of your NextGen CI deployment.
+This command lists all Helm releases in the ziplineeci namespace, allowing you to verify the status of your Ziplinee CI deployment.